afontcu/afontcu.dev/content/blog/beware-feedback-loops.md

 Let's say you want to develop a new feature.

 You could access your production server by SSH.
-Cange a few lines here and there using `vim`.
+Change a few lines here and there using `vim`.
 Press an undetermined number of random keys until you're able to save the file and quit.
 See your changes live.

 Done.